sparkfun/SparkFun_UM980_Triband_GNSS_RTK_Breakout/docs/firmware_update.md

 !!! note
     If you have issues updating the software with the reset method chosen, try exiting the Receiver Upgrade menu by hitting the "x" button.
 Then disconnect and reconnect the module by selecting the "Connect" button.
 You will then need to open the **Receiver Upgrade** window again before hitting the "Start" button.

-Once the firmware has been updated, you will notice that the progress bar is at 100% and a message indicating that the firmware upgrade is finished.
+Once the firmware has been updated, you will notice that the progress bar is at 100% and a message indicating that the firmware upgrade succeeded and finished.
 You can exit out of the window by clicking on the "**x**" button.

 <div style="text-align: center;">
   <table>